AsafGazit/NGQuery/README.md

 Looking for a date suggests a few adjecent fields that are indicative of a date.
 For that purpose:
 - isinDayofmonth includes numbers between 1 and 31.
-- isinYears indludes years between 1950 and 2050.
+- isinYears includes years between 1950 and 2050.
 - isinMonthsnumeric includes numbers 1 to 12.
 - isinMonthsnames includes month names.